StephenEastham/StephenEastham.github.io/index.md

 ---
 layout: page
-title: You write it, <div markdown ="1"> I smooooth it
+title: You write it, and then I smooooth it
 tagline:
 description:
 ---